 - It was not held as a good omen if the day itself was bright and sunny, for that betokened snow and frost to continue to the hiring of the laborers 6 weeks later on Lady Day.

 - If it was cloudy and dark, warmth and rain would thaw out the fields and have them ready for planting.
 Our Groundhog Day is a remote survivor of that belief.

 May 1, May Day

-May Day, or Beltane, was the halfway point between the beginning of spring and that of summer, a day for dance and song to hail the sown fields starting to sprout.
+May Day, or Beltane, was the halfway point between the spring equinox and the summer solstice, and marked the beginning of summer for the ancient Celts.
+It was a day for dance and song to hail the sown fields starting to sprout.

-- It was the day for young couples' pairing, though not yet their wedding, which would not come until the next Cross-Quarter Day, after three months of seeing how they suited each other.
+- Beltane was a time for the pairing of young couples, though not yet their wedding, which would not come until the next Cross-Quarter Day, after three months of seeing how they suited each other.

 - Today's June weddings came from this tradition; given impatience of the couple, the waiting period came to be shortened to a six-week span.